American History: What Is Justice?

 Sports and Wellness

 Sports: The Eighth Grade Sports program includes a combination of cooperative team-building activities, fitness, and strength development, and participation in a fall and spring interscholastic sport.
 Boys participate in soccer in the fall and baseball in the spring, and the girls participate in field hockey in the fall and lacrosse in the spring.
 A co-ed track and field team has been added to the spring program.
 Students learn the rules and regulations of these games and practice the basic skills and strategies of these sports.
 Peer leadership and learning to be a supportive teammate are reinforced during every practice and game.
 The cornerstone of the sports curriculum is character development through demonstrating good sportsmanship.
-During the sports seasons, students share a Sports Report each Friday in Morning Meeting, reporting the team’s accomplishments and goals for the next game.
+During the sports seasons, students share Sports Reports in Morning Meeting reporting the team’s accomplishments.
 When not in season, the students participate in activities such as Pickleball, Ultimate Frisbee, Team Handball, Basketball and various fitness activities.

 Health & Wellness: The goal of the winter sports season is to foster an appreciation of fitness, sports, and living a healthy lifestyle.
 Activities may include flag football, basketball, pickleball, volleyball, and cardio kick-boxing.
 For approximately 10 weeks, students have one health and wellness lesson in place of a physical education class each week.
 This comprehensive curriculum has been developed to closely follow national health and sexuality curriculum standards.
 Each topic has been carefully selected to serve the developmental level of the students.